pamtrak06/traefik-examples/jhipster/README.md

 ## Description

-docker-compose examples of traefik configuration and usage:
+docker-compose example of traefik usage with a simple service and a jhipster application (jhipster registry)
-- [simple-service]: simple http service
-- [https]: simple https service
-- [jhipster]: routing wih jhipster microservice stack
-- [monitoring/influxdb]: monitoring traefik with influxdb/chronograf/telegraf/grafana

 ## Configuration